-At the end of the concentration area in occupational health practice, the graduate will be able to:
+Upon completion of the concentration area in occupational health practice, the graduate will be able to:

 - 1. Identify and be familiar with regulatory or legislative authority directed at occupational health practice. - 2.
 Acquire, compile, collate, store, evaluate and analyze occupational health data by applying statistical methodology. - 3.
-Identify external factors which influence worker safety and health.

-- 4. Work effectively as a team member with other occupational health professionals by understanding their roles in occupational health services. - 5.
+Identify external factors which influence worker safety and health. - 4.
+Work effectively as a team member with other occupational health professionals by understanding their roles in occupational health services. - 5.
 Describe employee legal rights to confidentiality of medical record information. - 6.
-Perform assessment, implementation and assurance analyses of occupational health programs. - 7.
-Recognize the roles and functions of Employee Assistance Programs, Medical Surveillance Programs, Duty Fitness Programs, Safety Programs, and Substance Abuse Testing in the occupational health setting. - 8.
+Perform assessment, implementation and assurance analyses of occupational health programs.

+- 7. Recognize the roles and functions of employee assistance programs, medical surveillance programs, duty fitness programs, safety programs, and substance abuse testing in the occupational health setting. - 8.
 Plan and conduct independent research focusing on the analysis and solution of a problem in occupational health practice, via the completion of a thesis/project reports.